GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere

-The detection of \ce{H2S} and not \ce{SO2} is consistent with a high C/O, low-metallicity atmosphere. \ce{H2S} may be a primary sulfur reservoir for cool gas giants and its detectability is strongly dependent on the abundance of sulfur and mostly independent of the temperature or the C/O ratio \citep[e.g.,][]{Zahnle2009,Wang2017,Polman2023,Mukherjee2024}. \ce{SO2}, however, is preferentially detected in atmospheres that are oxygen-rich (low C/O) with high-metallicity as it is primarily formed by the photodissociation of \ce{H2O} \citep{Tsai2023}.
+The detection of \ce{H2S} and not \ce{SO2} is consistent with a high C/O, low-metallicity atmosphere. \ce{H2S} may be a primary sulfur reservoir for cool gas giants and its detectability is strongly dependent on the abundance of sulfur and mostly independent of the temperature or the C/O ratio \citep[e.g.,][]{Zahnle2009,Wang2017,Polman2023,Mukherjee2024}. \ce{SO2}, however, is preferentially detected in atmospheres that are oxygen-rich (low C/O) with high-metallicity because it is primarily formed by the photodissociation of \ce{H2O} \citep{Tsai2023}.
 For a high C/O ratio atmosphere of a cool gas giant, the detectability of \ce{H2S} with NIRSpec/PRISM will depend on the presence of other molecules \citep[due to its lower absorption cross-section, see][]{Polman2023}.
-The contribution to the transmission spectrum from \ce{H2S} in regions $\le3$ \textmu{}m overlaps with the stellar contamination spectrum and so any abundances derived from these regions could be degenerate with stellar surface inhomogeneities (similar to \ce{H2O}). \cite{Polman2023} also predict a peak in the contribution from \ce{H2S} around $\sim3.8$ \textmu{}m for a warm gas giant and that corresponds to the significant contribution between $3.5-4.5$ \textmu{}m in \autoref{fig:retrieval_spectrum_breakdown} observed for TOI-5205b.
+The contribution to the transmission spectrum from \ce{H2S} in regions $\le3$ \textmu{}m overlaps with the stellar contamination spectrum and so any abundances derived from these regions could be degenerate with stellar surface inhomogeneities (similar to \ce{H2O}).
+However, \ce{H2S} also absorbs at 3.8 \textmu{}m \citep{Polman2023}, which can explain the shape of the significant contribution between $3.5-4.5$ \textmu{}m in \autoref{fig:retrieval_spectrum_breakdown} observed for TOI-5205b.